BIO 500 - Thesis Proposal Preparation

 Selected topics in biological sciences.
 May be repeated under different topics for a maximum of 3 credit hours.
-Prerequisites: 3.0 grade point average in student's major; senior or graduate standing; consent of instructor.
+Prerequisite: 3.0 grade point average in student's major; senior or graduate standing; consent of instructor.

 BIO 575 - Special Graduate Topics in Biology

 Selected graduate-level coursework in biology.
 May be repeated under different topics for a total of 6 credit hours.
-Prerequisites: 3.0 grade point average in graduate-level biology program; or consent of instructor.
+Prerequisite: 3.0 grade point average in graduate-level biology program; or consent of instructor.

 BIO 580 - Readings

 Individual assignments of relevant topics in biological sciences.
-Prerequisites: 3.0 grade point average in student's major; senior or graduate standing; consent of instructor.
+Prerequisite: 3.0 grade point average in student's major; senior or graduate standing; consent of instructor.

 BIO 585 - Research

 Individual research for qualified students in special areas of biology.
-Prerequisites: senior-graduate standing, consent of instructor, 3.0 grade point average in the major field of study.
+Prerequisite: senior-graduate standing, consent of instructor, 3.0 grade point average in the major field of study.

 BIO 681 - Readings

 Readings in an area of interest to the student.
-Prerequisites: graduate standing and consent of instructor.
+Prerequisite: graduate standing and consent of instructor.

 BIO 683 - Research

 Research in an area of interest to the student.
-Prerequisites: graduate standing and consent of advisor.
+Prerequisite: graduate standing and consent of advisor.